anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter04.rst

      - The networking solution deployed within the implementation must be administered through the Kubernetes API using native Kubernetes API resources and objects, or Custom Resources.
      - inf.ntw.03 in :ref:`chapters/chapter02:kubernetes architecture requirements`
-     - :cite:t:`anuket-ri2` Chapter 4, section Installation on Bare Metal Infratructure
+     - :cite:t:`anuket-ri2` Chapter 4, section Installation on Bare Metal Infrastructure
    * - ra2.ntw.002
      - Default Pod Network - CNI
      - The networking solution deployed within the implementation must use a CNI-conformant Network Plugin for the Default Pod Network, as the alternative (kubenet) does not support cross-node networking or Network Policies.
      - gen.ost.01 in :ref:`chapters/chapter02:kubernetes architecture requirements`,
        inf.ntw.08 in :ref:`chapters/chapter02:kubernetes architecture requirements`
-     - :cite:t:`anuket-ri2` Chapter 4, section Installation on Bare Metal Infratructure
+     - :cite:t:`anuket-ri2` Chapter 4, section Installation on Bare Metal Infrastructure
    * - ra2.ntw.003
      - Multiple connection points
      - The networking solution deployed within the implementation must support the capability to connect at least 5 connection points to each Pod, which are additional to the default connection point managed by the default Pod network CNI plugin.
      - e.cap.004 in :ref:`chapters/chapter02:cloud infrastructure software profile capabilities`
-     - :cite:t:`anuket-ri2` Chapter 4, section Installation on Bare Metal Infratructure
+     - :cite:t:`anuket-ri2` Chapter 4, section Installation on Bare Metal Infrastructure
    * - ra2.ntw.004
      - Multiple connection points presentation
      - The networking solution deployed within the implementation must ensure that all additional non-default connection points are requested by Pods using standard Kubernetes resource scheduling mechanisms, such as annotations, or container resource requests and limits.
      - inf.ntw.03 in :ref:`chapters/chapter02:kubernetes architecture requirements`
-     - :cite:t:`anuket-ri2` Chapter 4, section Installation on Bare Metal Infratructure
+     - :cite:t:`anuket-ri2` Chapter 4, section Installation on Bare Metal Infrastructure
    * - ra2.ntw.005
      - Multiplexer/meta-plugin
      - The networking solution deployed within the implementation may use a multiplexer/meta-plugin.
      - inf.ntw.06 in :ref:`chapters/chapter02:kubernetes architecture requirements`,
        inf.ntw.07 in :ref:`chapters/chapter02:kubernetes architecture requirements`
-     - :cite:t:`anuket-ri2` Chapter 4, section Installation on Bare Metal Infratructure
+     - :cite:t:`anuket-ri2` Chapter 4, section Installation on Bare Metal Infrastructure
    * - ra2.ntw.006
      - Multiplexer/meta-plugin CNI conformance
      - If used, the selected multiplexer/meta-plugin must integrate with the Kubernetes control plane via CNI.
      - gen.ost.01 in :ref:`chapters/chapter02:kubernetes architecture requirements`
-     - :cite:t:`anuket-ri2` Chapter 4, section Installation on Bare Metal Infratructure
+     - :cite:t:`anuket-ri2` Chapter 4, section Installation on Bare Metal Infrastructure
    * - ra2.ntw.007
      - Multiplexer/meta-plugin CNI Plugins
      - If used, the selected multiplexer/meta-plugin must support the use of multiple CNI-conformant Network Plugins.
      - gen.ost.01 in :ref:`chapters/chapter02:kubernetes architecture requirements`,
        inf.ntw.06 :ref:`chapters/chapter02:kubernetes architecture requirements`
-     - :cite:t:`anuket-ri2` Chapter 4, section Installation on Bare Metal Infratructure
+     - :cite:t:`anuket-ri2` Chapter 4, section Installation on Bare Metal Infrastructure
    * - ra2.ntw.008
      - SR-IOV device plugin for high performance
      - When hosting workloads that match the high-performance profile and require SR-IOV acceleration, a Device Plugin for SR-IOV must be used to configure the SR-IOV devices and advertise them to the kubelet.
      - e.cap.013 in :cite:t:`refmodel` Chapter 4, section Exposed Performance Optimisation Capabilities`
-     - :cite:t:`anuket-ri2` Chapter 4, section Installation on Bare Metal Infratructure
+     - :cite:t:`anuket-ri2` Chapter 4, section Installation on Bare Metal Infrastructure
    * - ra2.ntw.009
      - Multiple connection points with multiplexer / meta-plugin
      - When a multiplexer/meta-plugin is used, the additional non-default connection points must be managed by a CNI-conformant Network Plugin.
      - gen.ost.01 in :ref:`chapters/chapter02:kubernetes architecture requirements`
-     - :cite:t:`anuket-ri2` Chapter 4, section Installation on Bare Metal Infratructure
+     - :cite:t:`anuket-ri2` Chapter 4, section Installation on Bare Metal Infrastructure
    * - ra2.ntw.010
      - User plane networking
      - When hosting workloads that match the high-performance profile, CNI network plugins that support the use of DPDK, VPP, and/or SR-IOV must be deployed as part of the networking solution.
      - infra.net.acc.cfg.001 in :cite:t:`refmodel`, Chapter 5, section Virtual Networking Profiles
-     - :cite:t:`anuket-ri2` Chapter 4, section Installation on Bare Metal Infratructure
+     - :cite:t:`anuket-ri2` Chapter 4, section Installation on Bare Metal Infrastructure
    * - ra2.ntw.011
      - NATless connectivity
      - When hosting workloads that require source and destination IP addresses to be preserved in the traffic headers,